Lunnius/FlexMap/README.md

-# Flask Render App
+# Flask Render App - FlexMap Backend

-A simple Flask application deployed on Render with shared data using Supabase.
+A Flask API deployed on Render with shared project data using Supabase, replacing the local TiDB storage.

 ## Setup

 1. Create a Supabase project at https://supabase.com
-2. Create a table named `posts` with columns:
-   - id (int, primary key, auto-increment)
-   - title (text)
-   - description (text)
-   - photo_url (text)
-3. Create a storage bucket named `photos`
+2. Run the SQL in `supabase_setup.sql` in your Supabase SQL Editor to create the `prazos` table
-4. Copy `.env.example` to `.env` and fill in your Supabase URL and anon key
+3. Copy `.env.example` to `.env` and fill in your Supabase URL and anon key
-5. Run locally: `pip install -r requirements.txt` then `python app.py`
+4. Run locally: `pip install -r requirements.txt` then `python app.py`

 ## Deploy to Render